UBC-MOAD/docs/getting_started.rst

 You will need to have:

 #.
-Your Compute Canada user id and password
-#.
 An account,
    user id,
    and password on the EOAS Ocean collection of Linux computers